 Division for Cerebrovascular and Endovascular Neurosurgery

 This division focuses on the treatment of complex diseases of the cerebrovascular system, including intracranial aneurysms and arteriovenous malformations.
 Management of these conditions requires a multidisciplinary evaluation and treatment involving neurosurgeons and neuro-interventionalists.
 The division is under the direction of Dr. Peter Kan.

 Division of Spinal Neurosurgery

-The Division of Spinal Neurosurgery is directed by Juan Uribe, M.D. and a team of neurosurgeons which include, Mark Greenberg, M.D., Elias Dakwar, M.D., Thomas Freeman, M.D., Yoav Ritter, M.D., and Donald Smith, M.D. whose primary focus is on the diagnosis and treatment of the most serious and complex manifestations of disease in the spine.
+The Division of Spinal Neurosurgery is directed by Juan Uribe, M.D. and a team of neurosurgeons which include, Elias Dakwar, M.D., Armen Deukmedjian, M.D., Thomas Freeman, M.D., Mark Greenberg, M.D., Yoav Ritter, M.D., and Donald Smith, M.D. whose primary focus is on the diagnosis and treatment of the most serious and complex manifestations of disease in the spine.

 The Center for Complex Spinal Disorders

 The Center for Complex Spinal Disorders was founded by our department inaugural chairman Dr. David Cahill who was well known as a pioneer in modern spinal surgery.
 In this center our department spine specialists treat a wide array of disorders and deformities including congenital deformities, degenerative and traumatic disease, as well as spinal tumors, infections, and scoliosis.
 When appropriate, minimally invasive approaches are used to surgically treat these same conditions as well as the use of motion preservation devices.

 Comprehensive Epilepsy Program